CustosVitae28/Tetris/README.md

 # Tetris

-It's just a simple university GUI project for which I use C++ and Qt.
+It's just a simple university GUI project created with C++ and Qt.